ForgeGit/ignite_wotlk/README.md

 For now, we know it is at least <40ms, don't worry about it.

+The data seems to suggest 40% of criticals hitting within that window of 40ms will result in vomit.
+Why 40%? seems like whether it happening on 1st or 2nd tick of ignite matter + just the fact that logs aren't perfect timestamps.

 ## Inducing Vomit 🔬

 For now, to the best of my knowledge, we do not have a lot of data on a controlled environment (target dummy, Dr. Boom) to further test Ignite Vomit on-demand.